The Holy Spirit appeared as tongues of fire over the heads of the believers on the day of Pentecost or Shavuot.

 It seemed as if Tongues of fire came and rested on the early disciples.

-Called Pentecost, Feast of Weeks or Shavuot also called Whitsunday.
+Called Pentecost, the Feast of Weeks or Shavuot also called Whitsunday.

 One possible date is Sunday 30th May AD32, which is early summer in Israel.